 I love working with timber.
 I’ve planted, cut, milled, and created with timber.
 It’s my relaxation and joy.
 When I was eight years old I saved my pocket money to buy my first power tool.
 It’s a keyhole saw – I still have it.
-The forests supported hundreds of Tasmanian timber millers until the late 1900s hungry maw of export changed their living.
+The forests supported hundreds of Tasmanian timber millers until the hungry maw of late 1900s export destroyed their livings.
 Now, more than ever, those remaining old growth forests must be protected.

-As an occasional arborist and miller my niche is in ethically removing trees for homeowners and farmers.
+As an occasional arborist and miller, my niche is in ethically removing trees for homeowners and farmers.
 They call for me when their tree endangers the home, or has overgrown a fence line, or the council has condemned the tree.
-After removal I mill it with my portable mill.
+I love to be using timber that would otherwise lay in waste.
+After removal, I mill it with my portable mill.
 There’s not much in it.
-I get a few slabs that are great for cabinetmakers, or some timber for carpenters, and there plenty left over for designing into end grain cutting and serving boards.
-They tell me there’s no money in it – but I love it, it’s my passion.
+I get a few slabs that are great for cabinetmakers, or some timber for carpenters, and there plenty left over for designing into end grain cutting and serving boards on which I sometimes still get to use my old keyhole saw.
+They tell me there’s no money in it, but I love it, it’s my passion.